opena11y/fae-ainspector/README.md

   * Describe the issue in detail

-  * Add additional lines with prefixes followed by data needed for reproducing the problem, such as:
+  * Add additional lines with prefixes and data that would enable someone else to reproduce the problem exactly as you encountered it.
+For example:
   <blockquote>
   URL: mydomain.com<br>
   Depth: 2<br>